FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicController.md

 If the parts jump rather than move smoothly, or if drivers based on angles tend to cause trouble when the difference between two angles is too large, then both can be fixed by increasing the number of steps.

-And so another line edit widget is used to alter the number steps (placed after the existing line edit widgets)   *
+And so another line edit widget is used to alter the number steps (placed after the existing line edit widgets):

 ```python